joaquinmarti/rwd/readme.md

 #### Native picture support

-In rwd picture it's possible to work with media attributes in source tag, instead of data-media naming.
+rwd picture is able to work with a media attribute in the source tag, instead of data-media.
 If you set the media attribute, rwd picture will use it instead of data-media reference.
 It gives compatibilty for future browsers which will support natively the picture tag.

 ## IE Support